torum/BitWallpaper/BitWallpaper/README.md

-# source code removed and moved to https://github.com/torum/BitApps
+source code has moved to https://github.com/torum/BitApps